tiagomapmarques/js-boilerplate/STANDARDS.md

 deconstructing.

 No module or component is imported or exported through the `default` mechanism.
-Airbnb coding standards are flawless for typical Js/node packages but they do not take into account the volatility of code, features, requirements and dependencies that a frontend project has to deal with.
+Airbnb coding standards are intended for typical Js/node packages but they do not take into account the volatility of code, features, requirements and dependencies that a frontend project has to deal with.
 For more information on the subject, see https://github.com/benmosher/eslint-plugin-import/issues/889.